How to Get a Criminal Case Dismissed in NYC

 Speedy Trial Violations

-One of the most common ways that a criminal case gets dismissed in New York is through C.P.L.
+One of the most common ways to beat a criminal case in New York is through C.P.L.
 30.30, which is the speedy trial statute in New York.
 If the prosecution is not ready for trial soon enough after your first appearance in court, then your case can be dismissed.
 The length of time by which the prosecution must be ready for trial depends on the seriousness of the charge.
 The prosecution has more time to be ready for more serious cases.
 Oftentimes, prosecutors are so overworked that they don’t have the time to be ready for all their cases.
 Because of that, sometimes they don’t prioritize petty cases, and petty misdemeanors will be dismissed because the prosecution doesn’t get ready for trial in time.

 If you’ve been charged with a crime in New York City, give me a call for a free consultation.
-I can assess your case to determine the best strategy in an effort to get your case dismissed.
+I can assess your case to determine the best strategy in effort to get your case dismissed.
 Contact us today.